 Prep time: 10 mins; Total time: 10 mins

-- Tomatoes (enough to fill your jar of choice, leaving 2 inches or more at the top)
+- Tomatoes (enough to fill your jar of choice, leaving 2 inches or more at the top).
+You can use:

 - Fresh Basil, left whole (1 sprig with several leaves per cup of tomatoes)

-- Garlic, roughly chopped or sliced (1 clove per cup of tomatoes – more or less to taste)
+- Garlic cloves, roughly chopped or sliced (1 garlic clove per cup of tomatoes – more or less to taste)

 Whisk the salt and water together to dissolve the salt.
 OR bring a small amount of the water and all of the salt to a simmer and then turn off.
 It will dissolve faster this way.
 Transfer to a cooler container and cool it down further with the rest of the water.
 Make sure it is closer to room temp before you pour it over the tomatoes.

-- Poke each tomato with a skewer (1-2 for cherry tomatoes, 2-4 for bigger ones).
+- PIERCE each tomato with a skewer (1-2 for cherry tomatoes, 2-4 for bigger ones).

-- Put something on top to weigh them down (non-metal).*
+- ANCHOR something on top to weigh them down (non-metal).*

-- Pour the brine over the top so that it covers the tomatoes by 1-2 inches.
+- ADD the brine over the top so that it covers the tomatoes by 1-2 inches.

-- Check on them daily to make sure nothing has floated above the surface (if it has, poke it back down and secure it).
+- CHECK DAILY to make sure nothing has floated above the surface.
+If it has, poke it back down and secure it.

-*I have mason jar-sized weights but you can also use a clean glass jar filled with water, a clean rock, a cabbage leaf that wraps around the top, or maybe if you’re using bigger tomatoes you can wedge them in well enough so that they stay in place.
+*I have mason jar-sized weights but you can also use a smaller clean glass jar filled with water, a clean rock, a cabbage leaf folded over at the top, or maybe if you’re using bigger tomatoes you can wedge them in well enough so that they stay in place.

 How to Eat Fermented Tomatoes